Here’s how one man’s trash became another man’s treasure.

 Adidas has also created Parley swimwear, which uses recycled fishing nets that are upcycled into a fiber that offers the same properties as the regular nylon used to make swimwear.
 Smart, huh?
 But, back to the shoes…

-While you wouldn’t dream of intentionally slipping your feet into ocean trash, it becomes a good fit when those shoes look great and do a fine job of decreasing the plastics polluting our oceans.
+While you wouldn’t dream of intentionally slipping your feet into ocean trash, it becomes a good fit when those shoes look great and do a fine job of decreasing the plastic pollution in our oceans.

 On the heels of the success of these shoes, Adidas has since added three more versions of shoes cobbled from ocean plastics.